the1lab/1lab/README.md

 $ python -m http.server --directory result
 ```

-For interactive development, keep in mind that the `buildInputs` to
+For interactive development, `nix-shell` will give you a shell with
-`default.nix` _don't_ include Stack or `ghc`.
-However, just like the
-Docker container, a pre-built version of the Shakefile is included as
+everything you need to hack on the 1Lab, including Agda and the pre-built
-`1lab-shake`:
+Shakefile as `1lab-shake`:

 ```bash
 $ 1lab-shake all -j